 Opioid drug-related deaths remain a global public health concern.
-The Republic of Ireland (ROI) has the 3rd highest opioid drug-related deaths in Western Europe, with Northern Ireland (NI) having comparable rates (Office for National Statistics, 2022).
+The Republic of Ireland (ROI) has the third highest opioid drug-related deaths in Western Europe, with Northern Ireland (NI) having comparable rates (Heatlh Research Board, 2023; Northern Ireland Statistics and Research Agency, 2022).
 ROI and NI consult on the use of evidence-based approaches for the reduction of drug-related deaths, as they share a land-border, and are legally obliged to collaborate on policy (British Irish Council, 2021; Department of Health, 2018).
 One known barrier to the successful implementation of evidence-based policy to reduce drug-related deaths is stigma and negative public attitudes (Horvitz-Lennon, 2020; McGinty et al., 2018a; Shorter et al., 2023).
-For example, the public has the political power to stop or limit the implementation of evidencedbased interventions (Allen et al., 2015; Allen et al., 2019; Oliver et al., 2014; Randall, 2011; Ritter, 2009) leaving communities at risk for more drug-related deaths.
-Views on drug use as a health or criminal issue can also play a role in public support (Bachhuber et al., 2015; McGinty et al., 2018b).
-Understanding how public attitudes relate to policy support is crucial to inform campaigns to reduce stigma towards people who use drugs (PWUD) and actions to reduce drug-related deaths
+For example, the public has the political power to stop or limit the implementation of evidenced-based interventions (Allen et al., 2015; Allen et al., 2019; Oliver et al., 2014; Randall, 2011; Ritter, 2009) leaving communities at risk for more drug-related deaths.
+Views on drug use as a health or criminal issue can also play a role in public support (Bachhuber et al.,